 Line 3.
-Gross rents.-Enter the gross rents received or accrued during the tax year.
-Related expenses, such as repairs, taxes, and depreciation should be reported as "Other deductions" on line 19, page 1.
+Gross rents.
+Enter the gross rents received or accrued during the tax year.
+Related expenses, such as repairs, taxes, and depreciation should be reported as "Other deductions" on line 18, page 1.

 Line 4.
-Gross royalties.-Enter the gross royalties received or accrued during the tax year.
-Report the depletion deduction on line 19, page 1.
+Gross royalties.
+Enter the gross royalties received or accrued during the tax year.
+Report the depletion deduction on line 18, page 1.

 Line 5.
-Leases, terminations, etc.- Enter the gross income received from entering into, altering, or terminating any lease, mortgage, or other instrument from which the corporation derives interest, rents, or royalties.
+Leases, terminations, etc. Enter the gross income received from entering into, altering, or terminating any lease, mortgage, or other instrument from which the corporation derives interest, rents, or royalties.

 Line 6.
-Excess of net short-term capital gain over net long-term capital loss.- See the instructions for line 6, page 1, for a definition of capital assets.
+Excess of net short-term capital gain over net long-term capital loss.
+See the instructions for line 5, page 1, for a definition of capital assets.

 Line 7.
-Gross income from a trade or business other than insurance.-Enter the gross income from a trade or business other than insurance carried on by the LIC, or by a partnership of which the LIC is a partner.
-Include on this line section 1245, section 1250, and other ordinary gains on assets used in a noninsurance business from Form 4797.
-See the instructions under "Sales of business property and involuntary conversions," on page 5.
-Report expenses related to any trade or business other than insurance on line 19, page 1.
+Gross income from a trade or business other than insurance.
+Enter the gross income from a trade or business other than insurance carried on by the LIC, or by a partnership of which the LIC is a partner.
+Include section 1245, section 1250, and other ordinary gains on assets used in a noninsurance business from Form 4797.
+Report expenses related to any trade or business other than insurance on line 18, page 1.

 Line 9.
-Tax-exempt interest.-Enter the total tax-exempt interest income received or accrued during the tax year.
-Tax-exempt interest does not include interest received on securities acquisition loans as defined in section 133(b).
+Tax-exempt interest.
+Enter the total tax-exempt interest income received or accrued during the tax year.